Instructions for use! This

 an amazing place to chill out.
 Stone houses, goats eating everything, apple

 orchards and an amazing sense of tranquility.
 We goofed off and continued on.
-We

 stopped for lunch just as it began to rain.
 We had a spaced out lunch and then